anasouardini/snipshare/README.md

 ## Things I've learned throughout the process

-the main Benifit obviously is to learn how to do Authentication and Authorization. but I've also changed a few thing in my workflow. so I also learned other things in the process as well.
+the main Benifit obviously is to learn how to do Authentication and Authorization. but I've also changed a few thing in my workflow, so I also learned other things in the process as well.

-- Vite (comming from webpack)
-As long as I ditch webpack, anything is good at this stage.

-- NeoVim
-I'm still stuck with the overhead of setting it up. autocomletion, smart tabulation, jsx highlighting and other stuff are very annoying to setup.
-But I feel like I'm going fast when it comes to the text/code editting phase.

 - Tailwind (comming from Sass)
 Other than the very long line that's trying to break out of my monitor...
 Tailwind is so clean and makes me style things faster.